inferno-framework/fhir-validator-wrapper/rest-api.md

 - **Body:**
 the JSON or XML FHIR resource to serve as the root resource when evaluating the expression
 - **Response:**
-a JSON array representing the result of evaluating the given expression against the given root resource
+a JSON array representing the result of evaluating the given expression against the given root resource.
+Each "result" in the returned array will be in the form `{ "type": "[FHIR datatype name]", "value": [JSON representation of result] }`.

 # Example Requests and Responses